Anisotropy-driven topological quantum phase transition in magnetic impurities: Models

 \section{Models}

-The simplest model to describe the TQPT is the anisotropic two-channel spin-1 Kondo model (A2CS1KM).
+The simplest model to describe the local TQPT is the anisotropic two-channel spin-1 Kondo model (A2CS1KM).
 It takes the form

-where $c_{k\tau \sigma }^{\dagger }$ creates a conduction electron with point-group symmetry $\tau $ (channel index), spin $\sigma $ and remaining quantum numbers $k$.
-The first term describes the substrate conduction bands, the second term is the Kondo exchange interaction between conduction electrons and the localized spin $\vec{S}$ with exchange couplings $J_{K\tau}$, and the last term is the single-ion uniaxial magnetic anisotropy. $\vec{\sigma}$ is the vector of Pauli matrices.
-The simplest case is when the two channels are equivalent: both are degenerate ($\varepsilon_{k \tau} = \varepsilon_k$) and the localized spin is equally coupled to them ($J_{K\tau} = J_K$).
+where $c_{k\tau \sigma }^{\dagger }$ creates a conduction electron with point-group symmetry $\tau= \pm 1$ (channel index), spin $\sigma $ and remaining quantum numbers $k$.
+The first term describes the substrate conduction bands, the second term is the Kondo exchange interaction between conduction electrons and the localized spin $\vec{S}$ with exchange couplings $J_{K}^{\tau}$, $DS_{z}^{2}$ is the single-ion uniaxial magnetic anisotropy, $B$ is the magnetic field and $\vec{\sigma}$ is the vector of Pauli matrices.
+The simplest case is when the two channels are equivalent: both are degenerate ($\varepsilon_{k \tau} = \varepsilon_k$) and the localized spin is equally coupled to them ($J_{K}^{\tau} = J_K$).

 When intermediate valence of the magnetic impurity is included, the model is the 2-channel spin-1 Anderson model with anisotropy (2CS1AMA).
 It can be written in the form used first for Ni compounds with holes in the $xz$ and $yz$ orbitals~\cite{blesio19,mohr20,blesio23}.
 Extension to other cases, for example, FePc on Au(111)~\cite{zitko21} are straightforward.
 Neglecting the pair-hopping term~\cite{blesio19}, which is irrelevant in all cases considered so far as the intra-orbital Coulomb $U$ repulsion is considerably larger that the inter-orbital $U'$ one, the Anderson Hamiltonian is